 Designated a National Monument in Singapore in 1975, the Sultan Mosque (or Masjid Sultan) dates to the year 1928 – and has changed little since then.
 With large golden domes, it’s almost impossible to miss.
-The mosque remains an important place of worship for Muslim people, but is open to all to visit.
-Guests not appropriately dressed will be loaned (for free) clothing to wear.
+The mosque remains an important place of worship for Muslims, but is open to all to visit.
+Guests not appropriately dressed will be loaned clothing to wear (for free).
 Informational displays are set up at the back of the mosque and friendly staff are available to answer questions.

 Arab Street & Haji Lane

 Two colorful streets – Arab Street and Haji Lane – run parallel to each other in Kampong Glam.
-Lined with restored shophouses that host hip cafes, restaurants and bars, these two streets are a highlight for many visitors to the area.
+Lined with restored shophouses that host hip cafes, restaurants and bars, these two streets offer some of the best sightseeing in Singapore and are a highlight for many visitors.

-Top Tip: Located in the vicinity of Kampong Glam is the Golden Mile Food Centre.
-Slightly out of the way, we thought it was well-worth the trip to try the much-raved (and 2016 Michelin Guide-mentioned) char kway teow from stall 91 Fried Kway Teow Mee.
-With only one dish available (the broth of which takes hours to make), the long line is sure to move quickly – and can be ordered S, M or L ($3, 4, 5 SGD).
-Need a break from Asian cuisine?
-Go to Burgs’ stall, where they cook up tasty burgers and fries at inexpensive (for Singapore) prices.
+Located in the vicinity of Kampong Glam is the Golden Mile Food Centre.
+Slightly out of the way, we think it is well worth including in a Singapore 3 Day Itinerary.
+We recommend trying the much-raved (and 2016 Michelin Guide-mentioned) char kway teow from stall 91 Fried Kway Teow Mee.
+With only one dish available (the broth of which takes hours to make), the long line is sure to move quickly – and can be ordered S, M or L. Need a break from Asian cuisine?
+Go to Burgs’, where they cook up tasty burgers and fries at inexpensive (for Singapore) prices.

-Some might be familiar with the name Bugis Street – a movie of the same name depicted the lives of the Singapore transgenders and prostitutes who frequented the area from the 1950s until the 1980s.
-However, since the redevelopment in the 1980s, none of the exotic sex culture remains in the area.
-Instead, tourists will find shopping malls and temples at the heart of the district.
-These are the Bugis Singapore sights to see:
+Some might be familiar with the name Bugis Street – a movie of the same name depicts the lives of Singapore transgenders and prostitutes who frequented the area from the 1950s until the 1980s.
+However, since the redevelopment in the 1980s, none of the exotic sex culture remains.
+Instead, there are many other things to do in Bugis Singapore for visitors, like visiting the shopping malls and temples at the heart of the district.
+Below, we have outlined the top Bugis Singapore sights to see.